IBM/cloud-functions-workshops/prereqs/cli-setup.md

 #
 -->

-# Setting Up the CLI
+# Setting Up the IBM Cloud CLI

 This section will take you step-by-step through [Getting started with the IBM Cloud CLI and Developer Tools](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) using the command line option.